tayganr/purviewlab/modules/module09.md

 ## :dart: Objectives

-* Regiser Azure Purview to a Synapse workspace.
+* Regiser an Azure Purview account to a Synapse workspace.
 * Query a dataset that exists in the Azure Purview catalog with Azure Synapse Analytics.

 ## Table of Contents